yhs666/mc-docs.zh-cn/articles/active-directory/develop/active-directory-devquickstarts-webapp-java.md

         }

         /**
-         * @return The country of this User.
+         * @return The country of this user.
          */
         public String getCountry() {
             return country;
         }

         /**
-         * @param country The country to set to this User.
+         * @param country The country to set to this user.
          */
         public void setCountry(String country) {
             this.country = country;
         }

         /**
-         * @return The city of this User.
+         * @return The city of this user.
          */
         public String getCity() {
             return city;
         }

         /**
-         * @param city The city to set to this User.
+         * @param city The city to set to this user.
          */
         public void setCity(String city) {
             this.city = city;
         }

         /**
-         * @return The accountEnabled attribute of this User.
+         * @return The accountEnabled attribute of this user.
          */
         public String getAccountEnabled() {
             return accountEnabled;
         }

         /**
-         * @param accountEnabled The accountEnabled to set to this User.
+         * @param accountEnabled The accountEnabled to set to this user.
          */
         public void setAccountEnabled(String accountEnabled) {
             this.accountEnabled = accountEnabled;